We need to make changes to the way we manage parking on estates because:

 Thank you to everyone who took part.

-We are rolling the consultation out across the remainder of the borough in three phases from 20 October to 15 December as follows:
+We rolled out the consultation across the remainder of the borough from 20 October to 15 December 2025 (see table).
+The deadline for responding has been extended to midnight on 18 January 2026.

 What will be new and different?